belkale/awesome-naveen/README.md

 # awesome-naveen
 Naveen's list of awesome internet resources.
-These are content that is personally curated by me and contains the very best of internet.
+This content contains the very best of internet.

 <pre>
 Where the mind is without fear and the head held high;